daleao/sdv/WalkOfLife/README.md

 ### ![](https://i.imgur.com/fUnZSTj.png) Combat

 The combat tree has received a much more extensive overhaul.
 Each level 10 profession introduces, in addition to a fixed primary effect, a secondary stackable attribute and a [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) that may be activated by a hot key _only once the maximum number of stacks has been collected_.
-Activating Super Mode will consume **all** stacks, reseting the secondary attribute.
-A new bar added to the UI next to the health bar displays the current stack count. **If a player has multiple combat professions, only the first one will add a secondary attribute and Super Mode, and all the rest will be disabled.**
+Activating Super Mode will consume **all** stacks, reseting the secondary attribute, but granting a strong combat buff for a short time.
+A new bar added to the UI next to the health bar displays the current stack count. **If a player has multiple combat professions (e.g. if using a mod like All Professions or Skill Prestige), only the first one will register a secondary attribute and a Super Mode; any subsequent professions will only apply their base effect.**

 - **Lv5 - Fighter** - Deal 10% more damage. +15 HP.
     - _Unchanged from vanilla._
-- **Lv10 - Brute** - Deal 15% more damage. +25 HP.
-Wielding a hammer in combat builds Fury, further increasing damage up to 40%.
-Unleash Fury to provoke Undying Rage.
+- **Lv10 - Brute** - Damage +15%. +25 HP.
+Build fury in combat, further increasing damage.
+    - Damage bonus caps at +40%.
+If wielding a club the cap is 60%.
+Also gain up to 50% cooldown reduction to club smash attack.
-    - **Undying Rage:** Doubles the damage bonus and gain immunity to passing out.
-If using a hammer, also negates the special move cooldown.
+    - **Undying Rage:** Double damage bonus.
+Immune to passing out.
-- **Lv10 - Duelist** - Higher Crit.
-Power at high HP.
-Higher Crit.
-Chance at low HP.
-Crit. strikes build Poise, granting up to 20% parry chance.
-Spend poise to enter Riposte Stance.
+- **Lv10 - Bushwhacker** - +10% crit. chance.
+Crit. strikes are deadlier at low HP and build chance to poach an item on hit.
-    - The maximum Crit.
-Power bonus is x2 at max HP, and the minimum is x1 at 10% HP.
-The maximum Crit.
-Chance bonus is +50% at 10% HP, and +0 at max HP.
-Poise essentially negates all damage.
-    - **Riposte Stance:** Doubles the parry chance and gain the highest bonuses to Crit.
-Power and Crit.
-Chance simultaneously, regardless of the current HP.
-If using a dagger, counter parried hits with special move.
+    - Crit.
+Power increases up to x2 at 10% HP.
+Monsters can only be poached once.
+Also gain upto 50% cooldown reduction to dagger quick-stab attack.
+    - **Ambuscade:**
 - **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
 60% chance to recover spent ammo.
-- **Lv10 - Desperado** - 35% double strafe chance.
-Timed shots build Cold Blood, increasing both slingshot charge and projectile travel speeds.
-Use Cold Blood to trigger Death Blossom.
+- **Lv10 - Desperado** - 35% ammo damage modifier.
+Ranged hits build chance to perform a double shot.
-    - "Timed" means releasing the fire button as soon as it's charged.
-"Double strafe" means two shots for the price of one.
+    - Better ammo will gain a much higher damage bonus.
+Also reduce slingshot pull-back time by up to 50% (requires hold-to-charge mode).
-    - **Death Blossom:** Enables auto-reload.
-Shots fire in all directions at once.
+    - **Death Blossom:** Enable auto-reload.
+Fire in eight directions at once.
-- **Lv10 - Slimed Piper** - Attract more Slimes in dungeons.
-Slimes damage other monsters.
-Build Eubstance on contact with slimes, increasing immunity and damage resistance up to 50%.
-Consume Eubstance to cause Pandemonium.
+- **Lv10 - Slimed Piper** - Slimes damage other enemies.
+Slime drops improve for every Slime raised on the farm.
+Increase spawned Slimes in dungeons.
+    - Slimes cannot damage flying enemies.
-    - Every Slime raised on the farm, either in a hutch or outside, will increase the chance to spawn an extra Slime on every dungeon floor.
-Slimes will damage any grounded enemies that intersect their hitbox.
-Flying enemies are immune.
-Eubstance stacks are gained even while wearing a Slime Charmer ring.
+    - Each Slime raised on the farm, either in a hutch or outside, increase the chance for Slimes to drop additional items.
-    - **Pandemonium:** All Slimes in range gain a random effect.
-Possible effects:
-        - Upgrade to a special slime of the same color.
-        - Upgrade to a yellow slime.
-        - Enrage.
-        - Heal the player on contact.
-        - Self-destruct, blowing-up everything in a 5x5 area.
+    - Every dungeon floor can spawn up to 11 additional Slimes, based on the Super Mode meter.
+    - The Piper will recover 1 HP on contact with Slimes. **This does not negate Slime damage.
+A Slime Charmer ring is still required.**
+    - **Superfluidity:** Cause Slimes to grow up to twice their size.
+Large enough Slimes break into smaller Slimes when defeated.
+        - Low chance to convert Slimes to a special variant.
+If "Prismatic Jelly" special order is active, low chance to convert Slimes to prismatic variant.
+        - Giant Slimes can hit flying enemies.
+        - Also increases healed amount based on the Slime's actual damage.

 ## Compatbility